jarnalyrkar/ninth-age/content/collections/pages/home.md

             content:
               -
                 type: text
-                text: 'You choose miniatures from whichever manufacturer you like the most.
-If you prefer to try the game out first, you can print out and use paper proxies.
-You can also play against others online, using third-party services.'
+                text: 'We do not sell or produce miniatures, so you get to pick and choose miniatures from whichever manufacturer you like the most!
+You could even 3D-print your own army, or use Lego or paper proxies.
+Using third-party services, you can also play the game online.'
         type: card
         enabled: true
-        image: minis.jpg
+        image: wdt-barbarian-horde.jpg
       -
         id: m0bhyv81
         tab_name: 'Build & Paint'